TrueDisciple/HonestCo/README.txt

 Progress (BackLog(BG), Assigned(A), In Progress(P), Completed(C)) / TODO:

-(BL)    -   Make a krita draft of front page
+(C)    -   Make a krita draft of front page
-(BL)    -   Order a raspberry pi
+(P)    -   Order a raspberry pi
+(P)    -   Work on the rough draft of the web page (BL)    -   Revise the creation of the art
 (BL)    -   Create the story behind HonestCO
 (BL)    -   Learn to use react
 (BL)    -